SENSUIKAN!

 23 April 1944:

 LtCdr Teramoto reports the results of the mission.
-In response to the landings at Hollandia, HQ, Sixth Fleet orders another flight to check the presence of enemy carriers at Majuro (conducted on 12 June by a floatplane from the I-10).
+In response to the landings at Hollandia, HQ, Sixth Fleet orders another flight to check the presence of enemy carriers at Majuro (conducted on 12 June by a floatplane from I-10).

 30 April 1944: